The Best Overall Running Shoes Reviewed

 - Good arch support

-- Sizing issues with this version, not ideal for wider feet
+- Not ideal for wider feet

 As this one is still a pretty new model, and even more so, a pretty different design, there aren’t a ton of customer reviews yet.
 However, the few that are out there offer nothing but praise.
 So, let’s go through some of the features and see what these are all about.